Why Hacking Discrimination?

 The hackathon construct is intended to provide a high impact mechanism for meaningful dialog, learning, networking and solution development.
 Our hope is that prototypes will be developed and commercialized to have far reaching, positive impact.

 We don't think anyone can 'cure' discrimination.
 The issues are essentially disorders of human perception and their aggregate effects in societies.
 We are looking to identify pieces that we can impact and use technology to:

 1. Bear witness- Document instances of discrimination or direct violence that can be used for legal recourse and for future advocacy

 3. Generate momentum- Get like-minded people together to work on a common cause in a tangible and interesting way to lead to mobilization, especially of young people.

-A successful ideathon was held on February 2nd at Microsoft's New England Research & Development center.
-Microsoft has an intersecting mission to address algorithmic discrimination.
+A successful ideathon was held on February 2, 2017 at Microsoft's New England Research & Development center.
+Microsoft had an intersecting mission to address algorithmic discrimination.
 Members of BAMIT, the Harvard and MIT data science communities, Women in Machine Learning, and the MIT Alumni Association worked jointly with Microsoft to organize the event.
 The ideathon was also promoted as an optional pre-event for the Women in Data Science Conference.

 Lisa Egbuonu-Davis, firstname.lastname@example.org (BAMIT)

 Marzyeh Ghassemi, MIT, CSAIL, email@example.com